Wiccan (character): The Children's Crusade

 However, the X-Men intervene, and as the Avengers arrive, the two teams fight.
 Wanda teleports herself and the Young Avengers back to Latveria.
 Wiccan decides to help Doctor Doom and Wanda cast a spell to give the mutants back their powers.
 However, Patriot refuses to trust Doctor Doom, and shoots an explosive arrow at him to stop the spell, which results in Doctor Doom attaining Wanda's reality altering powers.
 The new Doctor Doom teleports the team after Wanda begs him to relinquish the power.
 Doctor Doom appears in front of the X-Men, the Avengers, X-Factor, the Young Avengers, and Wanda, and a battle ensues ending in Cassie's death.
 Wanda and Wiccan manage to drain the power from Doctor Doom, and he leaves.
 Iron Lad wants to take back Cassie's body into the timestream to find someone who could bring her back, but the Vision stops him and is subsequently destroyed.
 Wanda leaves to find herself, the X-Men go back to Utopia, and the Young Avengers decide to disband.
 Wiccan blames himself for everything that has happened, and ends up falling into a depression, but with Hulkling proposing to him the two get back into costume with Hawkeye and Speed (Patriot moved to Arizona) and Captain America makes the team full-fledged Avengers.
-In a one-shot issue of Children's Crusade: Young Avengers, a flash to the future shows Billy wearing the uniform of Dr. Strange, implying he has attained the mantle of Sorcerer Supreme at some point in the future.
+In a one-shot issue of Children's Crusade: Young Avengers, a flash to the future shows Billy wearing the uniform of Doctor Strange, implying he has attained the mantle of Sorcerer Supreme at some point in the future.